-Famed for its food, it can be hard to choose between Italian cities as to the best foodie destination.
+Famed for its food, it can be hard to choose between Italian cities, towns and villages as to the best foodie destination.
 For many people seeking gourmet food, the answer is always Bologna.
 Located in the Emilia-Romagna area of Northern Italy north of Florence, it is a city where food is definitely all-important.
 Below, discover the best food destinations in Bologna, Italy, including the best food markets and the foods you must try during your visit.

 Merely strolling through the historic Quadrilatero Market, with its numerous little lanes containing food shops and restaurants in the very center of the city reveals countless gourmet delights, with appetizing aromas drifting from almost every building.

 This is the epicenter of food retailing in the city.
 Here, visitors will find extensive selections of local delicacies, fresh fish, cured meats, cheeses, balsamic vinegar, fresh pasta, and sweet treats.
 It is almost impossible to avoid entering every single store!

 Equally irresistible is the Mercato delle Urbe, founded in 1910 and extensively renovated in 2014.
 Centered around a piazza, it is now visited by thousands of people everyday intent on meeting friends, relaxing in wine bars and restaurants as well as buying delicious food from the numerous stallholders.

 Almost every restaurant in the area is guaranteed to provide good, home cooked food for example Osteria dell’Orsa on Via Mentana is popular with local residents and offers very delicious home-cooked Bolognese dishes.